brendanmacdonald/JUnit5Play/README.md

    2. Extract the downloaded zip file (e.g. to C:\Program Files\Maven\apache-maven-3.8.5)
    3. Add **MAVEN_HOME** to the System Variables in Environment Variables and set the path to C:\Program Files\Maven\apache-maven-3.8.5.
    4. Add **%MAVEN_HOME%\bin** to the **Path** variable in the System Variables.
+   5. If the 'mvn' command is not recognised in IntelliJ but is recognised in a command prompt window, you may have to uncheck _Shell integration_ in the terminal settings (IntelliJIDEA Menu -> Preferences -> Tools -> Terminal).
 # Running @Tag tests
    There are three approaches.
 ## Approach 1